 - 1. Service Desk, which provides direct access to any of our services.
-Open during regular business hours - Computer labs featuring a total of 100 laptop workstations plus a foyer with eight computers.
+Open during regular business hours. - 2.
+Computer labs featuring a total of 30 laptop workstations plus a foyer with four computers.
 Open during regular business hours (when not booked for classes).
-One 20-station lab is available overnight and on weekends to medical students only.
 Entry through MSB 3172 (Discovery Commons main entrance) - 3.
 Meeting rooms and classrooms available for booking by students and other groups in the Faculty of Medicine, including support for videoconference and teleconference as requested. - 4.
 Videoconferencing and recording of lectures conducted in MSB 3153 and 3154 and the lecture theatres at the Mississauga Academy of Medicine.